lisa-lumos/Snowflake/reference/05-general-ref.md

 Text strings in Snowflake are stored using the UTF-8 character set and, by default, strings are compared according to their Unicode codes.

+Collation control is granular.
+You can explicitly specify the collation to use for account/db/schema/table/table-col/statement.

+Using collation can affect the performance of various database operations:
+1. Operations involving comparisons might be slower.
+2. Micro-partition pruning might be less efficient.
+3. Using collation in a WHERE predicate that is different from the collation specified for the column,might result in reduced pruning efficiency, or completely eliminating pruning.